Laeborg/hass-linak-dpg/README.md

 # Linak DPG Desk Panel Integration
 Home Assistant integration to control Linak DPG Desk Panels with adjustable heights.
 The integration uses a custom bluetoothctl library and does not require pybluez.
 The integration is developed with focus on Home Assistant OS and is not requiring other server tools.

+The project is work in progress.

+### Features
+- Pair and connect
+- Current height

+### Pending
+- Offset
+- Move up/move down
+- Stop moving
+- Save favorites

 ## Installation
 Upload the custom component to Home Assistant's custom_components directory and restart the service.

 ### Recommended configuration
-Add the integration though interface of HomeAssistant
+Add the integration though interface of Home Assistant

 ### Manuel configuration
 Add the sensor to your configuration.yaml: